 Applications made after 1st January 2020 will be assessed based on the new criteria.
 No further applications will be accepted under the old criteria.

 This is the main funding programme.
 Applications under this heading are considered three times a year in March, July and November under the following priority areas:

 - Mental Health

 - Health in the Community (this category was revised - June 2020.
 Please see further details at 'How to Apply to the Mount Fund')

 See the How to Apply to the Mount Fund page for the specific criteria for each of these categories.

 The next meeting of the Trustees is due to take place on the 20th November 2020.
-The Trustees will begin accepting applications for this meeting from Monday 17th August 2020.
+The Trustees are now accepting applications for this meeting.

 The Mrs Smith Fund is distributed by way of block grants to registered charities working with individuals the Trustees aim to assist.
 The grants are then distributed by the recipients in the form of small hardship grants to individuals in need in accordance with the criteria of the Mrs Smith Fund.